Montepulciano Red Wine Variety in Australia

 Montepulciano in Australia

-Until a decade ago there were virtually no plantings of Montepulciano in Australia.
+Until a just over a decade ago there were virtually no plantings of Montepulciano in Australia.
 Sangiovese, Nebbiolo and Barbera were the Italian red wine varieties attracting the most attention from growers and winemakers.

 It is quickly emerging as a very suitable variety for warmer Australian areas and is gaining recognition at regional and specialist wine shows.